 Therefore $(Y,M)$ is the unique solution to (\ref{bsde-r1}), and we have a probability representation

-Since the non-linear equation (\ref{diff-int}) depends on the \textquotedblleft future\textquotedblright\ of the solution from time $T$, it is not always possible that a solution exists back to any time $\tau $.
-In turn, we thus can not expect that the general BSDE (\ref{bsde-a}) have a solution global in time without further restrictions on $L$.
+Since the nonlinear equation (\ref{diff-int}) depends on the ``future'' of the solution from time $T$, it is not always possible that a solution exists back to any time $\tau$.
+In turn, we thus cannot expect that the general BSDE (\ref{bsde-a}) have a solution that is global in time without further restrictions on $L$.